13: Vacuity

 He spoke reassurance.
 “Oh no, this isn’t a combat mission.”

 But that only made her face tighten deeper with reservation.
 “So you’re leaving me just to go do J’s busy work?
-That’s what important right now?”
+That’s what important to you right now?”
 The leg-tubing cracked as she squeezed it.

 N flinched.
 Was it important?
 He had already started stepping past the lines of his orders.
 Following the rules was cool, but he’d even gotten J to agree some things were more important.
 “I can stay here if you want?”

 “Nah, go ahead.
 I won’t keep you.
-Go be a good little drone.”
-She threw the leg off the balcony.
+Go be a good little drone~” She threw the leg off the balcony.

 “If that’s what you want, V. Alright,” he said.
 He didn’t feel alright, and that probably crept into his tone.
 “Unless, you could come with me?”